gabrielguerrer/anom_int_2024/README.md

 # Anomalous Interactions 2024

 This software framework supports the research titled "Investigating the Claim of Anomalous Psychophysical Interactions Using a Rigorous Metascientific Framework".
-It provides functionality for simulations, data collection, and data analysis.
+It provides functionality for data collection, data analysis, and simulations.

 Relevant links:
-- [OSF Project](https://osf.io/vuscn) : It includes the two preregistration documents and the collected data.
+- [OSF Project](https://osf.io/vuscn) : It includes the two preregistration documents (PR1 and PR2) and the collected data.
 - [OSF Preprint](https://osf.io/preprints/psyarxiv/wkjdu_v1) : A preprint describing the study’s findings; the article has been submitted to a scientific journal and is currently under peer review.
 <!--- [Research Article]()  To be updated -->